MakyAt/Equal_Raw/README.md

 This program is used to equalize two photo directorys.
 f.ex. you have a collection of jpg photos and you only want to keep the same raw's.

+**CAVE:** At the moment it not working with spaces in directory names.
+Will be fixed soon.

 ## Required